Nutrition

 The newly revised dietary guidelines instead recommend 1.2 to 1.6 grams per kilogram, raising that 150-pound person’s recommendation to 80 to 110 grams a day.

 If you’re active, older, or trying to preserve muscle while losing weight, you need more.
-Avid exercisers potentially need even more protein: 1.4 to 2 grams per kilogram of body weight, or 20 to 40 grams per meal.
+Avid exercisers potentially need even more: 1.4 to 2 grams per kilogram of body weight, or 20 to 40 grams per meal.

-One rule worth remembering: aim for at least 25–30 grams of protein at breakfast.
+One rule worth remembering: aim for at least 25–30 grams at breakfast.
 This helps maximize muscle protein synthesis, the process by which your body actually builds and maintains muscle.

 Chicken Breast: The Reliable Workhorse

 Chicken breast earned its reputation honestly.
-An average-sized cooked chicken breast provides 53.4 grams of protein, 107% of the daily value.
+An average-sized cooked chicken breast provides 53.4 grams, 107% of the daily value.

 One piece covers your entire day’s minimum requirement for most adults.